 If you're still lamenting the fact that Toys "R" Us left a giant Ferris-wheel-sized hole in Times Square for the past two years, you can get excited again because...it's returning!
 Well, at least for the holiday season.
-The big-box toy brand is opening a 35,000-square-foot, three-floor location at 42nd street and Broadway later this month.
+The big-box toy brand is opening a 35,000-square-foot, three-floor location at 42nd street and Broadway, beginning Saturday, August 26 at 9am, and running through the holiday season.
 (I guess "just in time for the holidays" means different things to different people.)

 The three-story pop-up shop is full of new and classic buys for the little ones on your holiday list, but it's offering more than just a shopping trip.

 The first floor will house "Movie HQ (products from this fall’s biggest blockbusters), Hot and New (the hottest holiday toys), Star Wars, and Marvel, along with must-have New York City memorabilia" as well as electronics and software launches, according to a release from the store.